monmitam1798/monmitam1798/README.md

 # Monmita Mukherjee
 ## GIS Engineer

 Monmita Mukherjee is a GIS professional with 2.9 years of experience in geospatial analysis, spatial database management, and AI/ML applications in GIS.
 Proficient in QGIS, ArcGIS, Python, and Google Earth Engine, with the ability to perform diverse GIS and Remote Sensing tasks.
-Currently working as a GIS Engineer tom Sustainability Economics ; a Singapur based company and also pursuing a course in Full Stack GIS Development, I have the expertise to create Web GIS applications and take responsibility for developing innovative and user-focused GIS solutions.
+Currently working as a GIS Engineer tom Sustainability Economics ; a Singapore based company and also pursuing a course in Full Stack GIS Development, I have the expertise to create Web GIS applications and take responsibility for developing innovative and user-focused GIS solutions.
 Seeking to leverage my skills to deliver impactful geospatial applications and analysis to support organizational goals.
 Proficient in GIS automation, spatial data analysis, remote sensing, and AI/ML integration for geospatial solutions.
 ## Technical Skills

 - **Programming Languages:**  Python , SQL